Erik Horrie: Sporting career

 his own World's Best Time, crossing the line in a time of 9 minutes 16.90 seconds, some 8 seconds faster than his previous World Record.
 Horrie won the bronze medal in the Men's PR1 Men's Single Scull at the 2019 World Rowing Championships in Linz-Ottensheim, Austria.
 After the race, Horrie said 'It just wasn't my day, but I'm happy to come away with the medal considering the season I’ve had coming back from injury.'

 At the 2020 Summer Paralympics, Horrie won his third Paralympic silver medal by finishing second in the Men's Single Sculls, with a time of 10:00.82.

 Horrie finished fourth in the Men's PR1 Men's Single Scull at the 2022 World Rowing Championships.
+Horrie competed at the 2023 World Rowing Championships and made the final Men's PR1 Men's Single Scull by did not start.

+At the 2024 Summer Paralympics, he won the bronze medal in the Men's Single Sculls.
+He crossed the finish line fourth but a ruling from World Rowing saw third place Italian rower disqualified.